 When Lindeblad first received this custom 1898 Steinway Louis XV grand, we knew we had been asked to restore something special.
-Rarely do you see a piano this unique, and we were honored to restore the belly and action of this instrument back to their former glory.
+Rarely do you see a piano this unique, and we were honored to restore the belly and action of this instrument back to its former glory.

 The piano was originally owned by US Senator William Barbour and situated in his six-story townhouse in Manhattan, New York.
 It was constructed with a hinged serpentine top painted with a rendition of Venus at Vulcan’s Forge by Lucien Simonnet.
-The sides, painted with muses emblematic of the arts, are an homage to the beauty of music, with the underside of the top painted in an idyllic landscape featuring a castle and flower bearing Bacchante.
+The sides, painted with muses emblematic of the arts, are an homage to the beauty of music, with the underside of the top painted in an idyllic landscape featuring a castle and flower-bearing Bacchante.

 Standing on five ornately-carved legs, this piano is the definition of grand.

 While the ornate art case remained in fairly good condition, the same could not be said for its interior parts which had been damaged beyond repair.

 To help the piano play as beautifully as it looks, we replaced the belly and action with all new parts, including the pinblock, strings, and acrylic keytops.

 Authenticity is important to us, which is why the old parts were replaced with new Steinway parts, with the new soundboard built to Steinway specifications by Galo Torres, a previous soundboard master craftsman at Steinway for 30 years.

 The first step in restoring the historic Steinway grand was to remove and replace the pinblock.
 The pinblock, which lies under the cast-iron harp, is responsible for securing more than 200 tuning pins in place.

 The original pinblock had been replaced a few decades ago, but the current pinblock wasn’t installed to Steinway specs and became weakened as a result.